DangerousPrototypes/hugo-lotus-docs/content/docs/updates.md

 ### Console HTML formatting

 The color text output from our device is processed from VT100 to HTML.
-There are three ways to handle the color in docs.
+There are two ways to handle the color in docs.

 ```html
 <span style="color:#96cb59">I2C></span>